BingeTek/doomedcores/README.md

 # doomedcores
-All things realted to Doomedcores
+All things related to Doomedcores
 AND MORE!!!